‘Fallout: New Vegas 2’ Rumors Leaked, Obsidian CEO Talks Another ‘Fallout 3’, And ‘Fallout 4’ Goes High-Res In 1.9 [Rumors]

 A high-resolution texture pack will be available as a free download for PC next week as well.

-[Featured Image by Christian Petersen /Getty Images]
+[Featured Image by Christian Petersen/Getty Images]